 How it Works

 We have utilized numerous techniques for conserving these special places, including outright purchase, borrow and pay back to a revolving loan fund, funding through limited development, outright gift, and bargain sale, whereby the seller makes a tax-deductible donation by accepting less than the appraised value for the land.
 Our most important tool has been the conservation easement, in which the landowner retains ownership and most management rights and responsibilities for a given property, but donates or sells all or most of the development rights to a land trust.
 (Readone landowner’s story here.)

 Successful land protection requires strong partnerships.
 Over the years, the Harris Center has joined forces with landowners, towns, government agencies, and dozens of local and regional organizations to protect special places in the Monadnock Region for present and future generations.
-Our conservation partners include the Monadnock Conservancy, the Society for Protection of New Hampshire Forests, the Nature Conservancy, New Hampshire Audubon, New England Forestry Foundation, New Hampshire Fish and Game Department, the Trust for Public Land, and municipalities throughout the Monadnock Region.
+Our conservation partners include the Monadnock Conservancy, the Society for Protection of New Hampshire Forests, the Nature Conservancy, New Hampshire Audubon, New England Forestry Foundation, New Hampshire Fish and Game Department, the Trust for Public Land, the Moose Plate Grant Program, the New Hampshire State Conservation Committee, and municipalities throughout the Monadnock Region.